Dhekshith4113/8085_simulator/README.md

 As usual, the values must be given as '_hexadecimal_'.

 ### 02. JavaScript
-There are 2 versions for JavaScript, LCD and SSD.
+There are 2 versions for JavaScript, LCD (Liquid Crystal Display) and SSD (Seven Segment Display).
 The link to the website is given below.
 It is the same as that on the left side... https://dhekshith4113.github.io/8085_simulator/
 #### a) LCD simulator kit
 It might look like there are many options available, but only '_A_', '_G_', '_M_', '_R_', and '_S_' are functional.
 They work in the same way as the Python version, but to exit from an option, hit the '_Esc_' button.
 To enter an address or a hexadecimal value, you have to hit '_BackSpace_' and then type the values.
 After hitting '_Enter_' for '_GO EXECUTE_', press the '_RESET_' button.
 You can press '_RESET_' anytime, and it won't reset your register or RAM values.
 If you are running the website on a PC, press '_Ctrl + Shift + I_' or '_Settings > Developer Tools_' and go to '_console_' to see the program doing its thing.
 ### b) SSD simulator kit